Acry/Acry.github.io/_posts/2019-08-26-Py-SourceView.md

 Sometimes a bit of hacking and fiddling is needed to reach a goal.
 For now, after wrestling a bit with the bindings and jumping through some loops, I am quite satisfied with my code.

 <video src="/assets/vids/sourceview.mp4" width="806" height="498" controls preload></video>

 [Check the README's and the code.](https://github.com/Acry/PyGObject-GTK/tree/master/GtkSource/4)

 ## Background

 I have been using [Pygments](http://pygments.org/) as highlighter, which is working quite well under GTK.
 Currently working on a Snippet-Manager, cause I am tired that every IDE provides its own.
-And as usual import and exports across IDE-Snippets is a pain.
+And as usual imports and exports across IDE-Snippets is a pain.